jcraigk/phishin-discord/README.md

 This project is configured to run with [Dokku](https://dokku.com/).
 To deploy:

 1. Create a new app on your Dokku server: `dokku apps:create phishin-discord`
-2. Set the buildpack to Node.js: `dokku buildpacks:set phishin-discord https://github.com/heroku/heroku-buildpack-nodejs.git`
-3. Set your Discord token: `dokku config:set phishin-discord DISCORD_TOKEN=your_token_here`
+2. Set your Discord token: `dokku config:set phishin-discord DISCORD_TOKEN=your_token_here`
-4. Set the guild limit (integer) if you want multiple guilds to join: `dokku config:set phishin-discord GUILD_LIMIT=your_number_here`
+3. Set the guild limit (integer) if you want multiple guilds to join: `dokku config:set phishin-discord GUILD_LIMIT=your_number_here`
-5. Configure the app as a worker process: `dokku ps:set phishin-discord process-type=worker`
-6. Set the worker scale to 1: `dokku ps:scale phishin-discord worker=1`
+4. Set the worker scale to 1: `dokku ps:scale phishin-discord worker=1`
-7. Deploy by pushing to your Dokku remote: `git push dokku main`
+5. Deploy by pushing to your Dokku remote: `git push dokku main`

+Dokku will automatically detect and use the Dockerfile for deployment.

 ### Deploying with PM2